DataDog/hiring-engineers/answers.md

 ![](img/4_2.PNG?raw=true)

-Downtime can be setup by navigating the sidebar like this: Monitors -> Manage Downtime.
+Downtime can be set up by navigating the sidebar like this: Monitors -> Manage Downtime.
 These were my options for setting up a monitor to mute alerts from 7 PM to 9 AM.

 ![](img/4_3.PNG?raw=true)

-Here was an email for that.
+Here was an email for the weekday downtime.

 ![](img/4_4.PNG?raw=true)